junxit/us-congress-bills-111/metadata.md

 - 2009-04-21 — Placed on the Union Calendar, Calendar No. 35.
 - 2009-04-21 — Reported (Amended) by the Committee on Judiciary.
 H. Rept.
 111-78.
 - 2009-04-21 — Reported (Amended) by the Committee on Judiciary.
 H. Rept.
 111-78.
+- 2009-04-22 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2009-04-22 — Considered under suspension of the rules. (consideration: CR H4656-4665)
+- 2009-04-22 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+1139.
+- 2009-04-22 — Mr. Weiner moved to suspend the rules and pass the bill, as amended.
+- 2009-04-23 — Considered as unfinished business. (consideration: CR H4718)
+- 2009-04-23 — Motion to reconsider laid on the table Agreed to without objection.
+- 2009-04-23 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 342 - 78 (Roll no. 206). (text: CR 4/22/2009 H4656-4658)
+- 2009-04-23 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 342 - 78 (Roll no. 206).(text: CR 4/22/2009 H4656-4658)
+- 2009-04-23 — Received in the Senate and Read twice and referred to the Committee on the Judiciary.